seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

    and no on-chain structure, so it can satisfy none of the admissibility tests above.
    **No name list is written here**: a list typed into this file is a second universe that is wrong the first time the exchange lists one more (map inv.
-21), and the test is a positive one the candidate must pass rather than a blacklist it must miss;
+21), and the test is a positive one the candidate must pass rather than a blacklist it must miss — **and the run LOOKS the symbol up before it refuses here**: one search on the symbol and «Binance futures» names the protocol or the equity it tracks, and a refusal on this filter without that lookup in the appendix is a gap, not a filter result (measured 18.09: GENIUS cleared the long lane at $148.4M, +15.9 % and `pos` 0.34, and was refused here without one);
 4. 24-hour turnover at or above **$10M** as carried in the row — below that the Boss's own size moves the book, and a level he cannot fill is not a trade.
 Roughly two hundred of the book's symbols clear this floor, which is the search space, not a